 - It’s well-signed

-- There are plenty of places to stay (huts and campsites)
+- There are plenty of places to stay (huts, campsites and lodges)

 - The many bridges and swing bridges that you cross

 There is nothing worse than hitting a trail that has little-to-no signage on it.
 You won’t have this issue on the Timber Trail.